 Finally, the pseudoholomorphicity of $\psi_t$ implies that $\mathcal{L}_X$ is trivial and can be ignored in \eqref{Equantion CFloc is Morse}. \end{thm} \begin{proof} This follows from a combination of the construction of $p_t$ from \cref{Subsection local model near a Morse Bott Floer manifold} which is used in place of the $\Delta_{-t}$ of \cite[p.220]{KwonvanKoert}; using \cref{Thm Floer traj near Bi new perspective} to show that the chain complexes \eqref{Equantion CFloc is Morse} have the same generators and their differentials count the same moduli spaces except possibly for orientation signs; and using \cref{Cor admissible triv of TY near exp traj} instead of the (ST) assumption in \cite[p.222]{KwonvanKoert} to build the local system (on which we comment further) that takes care of the orientation signs.

-Regarding the construction of the local system: the operators considered in \cite[p.222]{KwonvanKoert} only depend on a neighbourhood of the expected trajectories, so it is not necessary to work with a neighbourhood of $B$.
-In \cite[p.222]{KwonvanKoert} a finite good cover $U_a$ of $B$ is used (e.g.\,strongly geodesically convex sets): in our setup, it suffices to pick such $U_a$ inside $X$ and covering $X_0$, then by the compactness of $X_0$ reduce to a finite subcover, and finally we replace $X$ by the union of that subcover (by \cref{Cor admissible triv of TY near exp traj}, $TY|_X$ is still trivial on that smaller set).
+Regarding the local system construction: the operators in \cite[p.222]{KwonvanKoert} only depend on a neighbourhood of the expected trajectories, so it is not necessary to work with a neighbourhood of $B$.
+In \cite[p.222]{KwonvanKoert} a finite good cover $U_a$ of $B$ is used (e.g.\,strongly geodesically convex sets).
+In our setup it suffices to pick $U_a\subset X$ and covering $X_0$; compactness of $X_0$ yields a finite subcover; then replace $X$ by the union of the subcover (by \cref{Cor admissible triv of TY near exp traj}, $TY|_X$ is still trivial on the smaller set).

 For the final claim, we need to adapt the argument of {\KvK } \cite[Lem.B.7]{KwonvanKoert}.
 For now, we assume as they do that one (hence all) $1$-orbits in $B$ are contractible in $Y$.
 Their argument uses a splitting argument from {\BO } \cite[Proofs of Prop.4.8 and 4.9]{Bourgeois-Oancea2}, which in turn appeared in Dragnev \cite[Lemma 2.3 and equation (3.1)]{Dragnev}.
 In their setup, on a conical end of a Liouville manifold or a symplectisation, $TY=\R R \partial_R \oplus \R \mathcal{R} \oplus \xi$ where $R\partial_R$ is the Liouville field, $\mathcal{R}=X_R$ is the Reeb field, $\xi=\ker \alpha$ is the contact structure, and they assume that the almost complex structure $I$ preserves $\xi$ and satisfies the contact type condition $I(R\partial_R)=\mathcal{R}$.
 They use the split metric $g:=dR^{\otimes 2}+\alpha^{\otimes 2} + d\alpha(\cdot,I\cdot)$ and the Levi-Civita connection $\nabla$ for $g$.
 The discussion of the orientation sign associated to the asymptotic operator in Floer theory reduces to the computation of $S=I\nabla X_H$ for a radial Hamiltonian $H=c(R)$ \cite[p.225]{KwonvanKoert}.
 By Leibniz's rule, $S=-c''(R)\,R\partial_R + c'(R)\widetilde{S}$, where $\widetilde{S}=I \nabla \mathcal{R}$ since $X_H=c'(R)\,\mathcal{R}$.
 The whole argument in \cite[p.225]{KwonvanKoert} hinges on showing that the matrix $\widetilde{S}$ splits in the frame $R\partial_R, \mathcal{R}, v_i$ where $v_i$ is any unitary basis for $\xi$ (independent of the coordinate $R$), and this computation follows by Dragnev \cite[Lemma 2.3 and equation (3.1)]{Dragnev}.
 We need to carry out this computation in our setup, to complete the proof.